Chapter 37 BWV 92 Ich hab in Gottes Herz und Sinn

 This is one of the longest cantatas of the cycle comprising nine movements and taking at least half an hour to perform.
-Written for the third Sunday before Lent, it retains three complete verses and lines from several others taken from the original hymn by Gerhardt (Boyd, p 231).
+Written for the third Sunday before Lent, it sets three complete verses from the chorale (and selected lines from several others).
+The original hymn is by Gerhardt (Boyd, p 231).

 There are a greater total number of lines of text to set than in almost any other cantata in the canon so it becomes a matter of particular interest to see how Bach deals with them.

 The narrative is built around a theme commonly occurring in eighteenth century Lutheranism, essentially an encouragement to put one’s love and trust in God no matter what privations we undergo.
 It makes allusions to the Good Shepherd who will surely protect and lead us to salvation and there are a number of images depicting aspects of these themes.

 The chorale contains eight phrases, the second, fourth and last of which are three bars long, thus somewhat ameliorating the predictability of what might otherwise be a rather pedestrian melody.
 Its words, as it closes the cantata, must have had a particular resonance for Bach—-when I die, I shall follow and honour my Shepherd.
 Students will notice that Bach used the same chorale, with different words and slightly altered harmonization, to end Cs 111 and 103 and further discussion of it may be found in chapter 36.
 There are similarities of text touching upon the return to God’s benefice after the agonies of separation.
 However Bach does not use the melody as a chorale fantasia in C 103 (chapter 45), perhaps because he had already done so twice in this cycle.